Mom’s Easy Potato Omelet

 - In a medium non-stick skillet, add 1 tablespoon of olive oil and butter on medium heat.
 Add chopped potatoes, chopped onions, and some salt, and pepper.
 Lower the heat, stir and cover, and simmer for a few minutes until the potatoes are golden brown, about 6 minutes.

-- While the potatoes are cooking.
-In a medium, bowl, scramble the eggs.
+- Next, in a medium-sized bowl, scramble the eggs.
 When the potatoes are tender to the fork, remove and add the potatoes into the egg mixture and mix until well combined.

 - Using the same skillet, add 1 tablespoon of oil, and heat on low heat for 1 minute.